 Suddenly, you will feel and see there are a ton of people viewing and appreciating your content, even though the chat might seem quiet every now and then.

 Don't be afraid to encourage the attendees to answer with a certain emoji if they agree with a statement, or if they recognise a situation - you will be amazed by the amount of responses!

 The live reactions bar in Univid where all the participant can give instant feedback

-This goes without saying, but you can’t have an audience if the majority of your would-be attendees are asleep!
+This goes without saying, but you can't have an audience if the majority of your prospective participants are asleep!

-Choose an optimal time and day for an engaging webinar that people actually will attend.
-If you are unsure - check out our free webinar scheduler tool to find the best time
+Choose an optimal time and day for an engaging webinar that people will actually attend.

 Remember those games you’d be asked to play on your first day of college, or your first day of a new job?
 They would be fun ways of getting to know new people, have them learn a bit about you, and also ‘break the ice’- make an awkward or nerve wracking new environment feel down to earth.

 The good news is that they adapt very easily to digital webinars.
 Run an activating poll to see: